austin-mel/csc192-mock-wcp-lookup-tool/README.md

 ## Privacy And Sanitization

-This repository is designed for public portfolio review.
 All account names, people, addresses, phone numbers, email addresses, sales totals, comments, territory labels, and coordinates are synthetic.

-No real client or customer data is included.
-No production credentials, tokens, backend URLs, map keys, screenshots, logos, or operational details are required to run or understand this demo.
-The local mock services intentionally replace any private API integration that may have existed in the original project context.
+The app includes no real client or customer data.
+It also includes no production credentials, tokens, backend URLs, map keys, screenshots, logos, or operational details.
+Local mock services provide the demo behavior instead of private API integrations.